mnismt/codyplusplus/README.md

 ## Features

-- **Add Folder to Cody**: Recursively adds all files in a folder to Cody, with a confirmation prompt if the folder contains a large number of files.
+- **Add Folder to Cody**:
+  - Recursively adds all files in a folder to Cody.
+  - You can configure the maximum number of files allowed before showing a warning message.
+  - You can configure the file extensions to exclude from being added to Cody.

 ## Usage